Will A Ring Doorbell Work With A Hotspot?

 A Hotpot Provides Internet When You’re Off The Grid

-When you’re traveling off the grid, the only way to get internet is by cell signal.
-Off grid means no hard wires, broadband, telephone, internet or cable.
-When all you have is a cell signal, your cell phone can become a hotspot which provides WiFi and internet access to your Ring.
+When traveling off the grid, the only way to get the internet is by cell signal.
+Off-grid means no hard wires, broadband, telephone, internet, or cable.
+When all you have is a cell signal, your cell phone can become a hotspot that provides WiFi and internet access to your Ring.

-Connecting a motion sensing camera can be very beneficial when camping or traveling somewhere remote.
+Connecting a motion-sensing camera can be very beneficial when camping or traveling remotely.
 Turn your smartphone into a hotspot to provide WiFi internet for your Ring devices.

 The Downsides Of Using A Mobile Hotspot For Ring

-A mobile hotspot can be a big help if your somewhere that doesn’t have internet, but there are some downsides and some potential issues too.
+A mobile hotspot can be a big help if you are somewhere that doesnโt have internet, but there are some downsides and some potential issues, too.

 The Downside Of Using A Smartphone Hotspot For Ring

-Most modern smartphones offer a hotspot feature which works pretty well.
-Androids work better than iPhone in my experience.
-But they have all have the same issues.
-Smartphones are not designed to be routers, so the function drain battery life, has a weak signal and occasionally drops.
+Most modern smartphones offer a hotspot feature, which works pretty well.
+Androids work better than iPhones, in my experience.
+But they all have the same issues.
+Smartphones are not designed to be routers, so the function drains battery life, has a weak signal, and occasionally drops.

 - Using a smartphone as a hotspot for Ring turns your cell signal into an internet WiFi signal.
 This means your connection is solely based on the strength of the cell signal.
-I use Verizon which has a great signal just about everywhere I go.
-But in some rural places the signal strength can get weaker.
-In these cases my phone doesn’t work as well as a hotspot.
+I use Verizon, which has a great signal everywhere I go.
+But in some rural places, the signal strength can get weaker.
+In these cases, my phone doesnโt work as well as a hotspot.

-- If you’re in a remote location with little to no cell towers, your phone will probably have less than full bars.
+- If youโre in a remote location with few cell towers, your phone will probably have fewer than full bars.
 A weak cell signal means a weak WiFi signal which will likely cause connectivity issues and potential drops.

-- Most providers have a separate plan which is specifically for mobile hotspots.
-If you plan on using a hotspot for an extended amount of time, call your carrier and set up a plan for the data you’ll need.
-It’s usually cheaper to buy a plan than going over your limit.
+- Most providers have a separate plan, which is specifically for mobile hotspots.
+If you plan on using a hotspot for an extended time, call your carrier and set up a plan for the data youโll need.
+Itโs usually cheaper to buy a plan than going over your limit.

-- Using a smartphone as a hotspot drains the battery much faster than normal.
+- Using a smartphone as a hotspot drains the battery much faster.

 The Downside Of Using A Mobile Hotspot Device For Ring